Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 1

-Step 3: Identify the relevant data from the table.
-The number of students who were given four quarters and spent the money is 27.
-The total number of students who were given four quarters is 27 + 16 = 43.
+Step 2: Identify the relevant data from the table.
+From the table, the number of students who were given four quarters and kept the money is 16.
+The total number of students who were given four quarters is 27 (purchased gum) + 16 (kept the money) = 43.

-Step 4: Calculate P(A ∩ B) and P(B).
-P(A ∩ B) is the probability of a student being given four quarters and spending the money, which is 27/43.
-P(B) is the probability of a student being given four quarters, which is also 43/total number of students.

 Verified video answer for a similar problem: